|Friends of Maple Grove Cemetery, Inc., a Non For Profit Organization|

 is a non-profit, membership organization created to promote Maple Grove Cemetery in Kew Gardens, NY, who are committed to increasing public awareness and appreciation of the Cemetery's park-like ambiance, as well as its historical, and cultural resources.
 [Read more]

-Click here to see The Friends of Maple Grove 2015 calendar and descriptions of upcoming events!
+Click here to see The Friends of Maple Grove 2016 'tentative' calendar and descriptions of upcoming events!
+Check back often for updates!

 RENEW YOUR MEMBERSHIP TODAY OR BECOME A NEW MEMBER!